Planning Content for a Reputation Campaign

 2. Photographs and Infographics

-- Description: Visual content like photographs and infographics can show information in a visually appealing and easily digestible format.
+- Description: Visual content like photographs and infographics present information in a visually appealing and easily digestible format.

 - Example: A fashion brand using high-quality photographs to showcase its latest collection.